Renovating In NYC? Here’s How to Avoid a Change Order Request

 Here are a few other tips you can use to avoid change orders:

-- Examine the alteration agreement for your building.
+Examine the alteration agreement for your building

 If your home is part of a condo or co-op, tell your contractor as soon as you can about the requirements imposed by your board’s alteration agreement.
 The agreement should help ensure that your project won’t go on forever or cause extensive damage to the building.
 It should also contain other important details like contractor requirements.
 If you’re confused by something, ask the board for clarification.
-Even a small misunderstanding can leave you on the hook for thousands or even jeopardize the project.
+Even a small misunderstanding can leave you on the hook for thousands or even jeopardize the renovation.

 Full remodeling projects call for architects, permits and expeditors, filing fees, and more.
 Is your contractor including all of those services in the initial proposal?
 If so, are they in-house or outsourced?
 To avoid delays or fees associated with third-party work, use a full-service contractor like Gallery Kitchen & Bath.

-- Think about the additional work your choices might necessitate.
+Think about the additional work your choices might necessitate

 You know the saying, “one thing leads to another?”
 It applies to many things, renovations included.
 Sometimes, the work you think will be easy can require projects or adjustments you might not have expected.
 These situations can result in a change order request, but a good contractor will point those things out right away.
 So if you want to change the layout of your space, your contractor should tell you that taking out a wall could mean rerouting electrical work and more.
 Your proposal shouldn’t just quote the wall removal and leave other costs of design changes to arise later.

-- Make your expectations clear upfront.
+Make your expectations clear upfront

 When your contractor provides you with the initial estimate, examine the finish and fixture allowances, especially the ones you’re hoping to make luxury.
 Change orders are likely to crop up in this area if your contractor doesn’t give you an accurate estimate upfront.
 Before you hire someone, make sure they know you’re expecting high-end materials and that your project plan reflects your preferences.

-- Find a full-service contractor.
+Find a full-service contractor

 Turnkey contractors can help you avoid a change order request because they incorporate every aspect of the project in the initial proposal, using input from multiple experts.
-A full-service design-build firm like Gallery, for example, will ensure every part of your project, from architectural drafting and construction to design and finishes, is included in the first proposal you see.
+A full-service design-build firm like Gallery, for example, will ensure every part of your project, from architectural drafting and construction to interior design and finishes, is included in the first proposal you see.

-How does Gallery do it?
+How does Gallery do Avoid Change Orders?

 When it comes to change order management in construction, Gallery works to combat the problem right from the beginning.